vives-projectweek-1-2020/projectweek-1-team-8/README.md

 ## Instalation guide
 To run our website, you need to have some tools.
 This tools are composer (for back-end) and npm (for front-end).

-- To install composer on computer browse to: [install_composer](https://getcomposer.org/download/)
+- If you haven't installed composer on your computer yet, please browse to: [install_composer](https://getcomposer.org/download/)

 You can install npm and composer by executing the following commands in the command line: